Bexar County Sheriff announces investigation into how migrants went from Texas to Martha's Vineyard

 Florida Gov. Ron DeSantis has claimed credit for flying the migrants to Martha's Vineyard.
 In a Friday news conference, DeSantis said that everyone signed waivers and knew where they were going.
 "It's obvious that's where they were going," he said, adding, "It's all voluntary."

+When asked about the investigation, DeSantis spokesperson Taryn Fenske gave CNN the following statement: "Immigrants have been more than willing to leave Bexar County after being abandoned, homeless, and 'left to fend for themselves.'

+"Florida gave them an opportunity to seek greener pastures in a sanctuary jurisdiction that offered greater resources for them, as we expected.
+Unless the MA national guard has abandoned these individuals, they have been provided accommodations, sustenance, clothing and more options to succeed following their unfair enticement into the United States, unlike the 53 immigrants who died in a truck found abandoned in Bexar County this June. "

-Salazar said he will be working with federal agencies and welcomes White House assistance.
+Salazar told reporters he will be working with federal agencies and welcomes White House assistance.

 "Absolutely parts of this case are going to have to go federal, and there's going to have to be some coordination that goes along with that," he said.
 "So absolutely, I would welcome the White House or anybody else from the federal side to give us a call and help us out with whatever they can," he said.